top of page

 Understanding the biomechanics of a hockey stride is crucial for players aiming to maximize their on-ice performance and for MSK practitioners who support injury recovery and athletic enhancement.

 In our exploration, we'll break down the hockey stride into its core components: initial contact of the skate with the ice, the glide during single support, the propulsion phase, the final push-off, and the stride recovery.
-We'll highlight key muscles and joints at work in each phase and the mechanical principles at play.
+We'll highlight key muscles and joints in each phase and the mechanical principles at play.

 Additionally, we'll showcase how targeted Motion Specific Release (MSR) techniques can help resolve biomechanical constraints, leading to improved performance and reduced injury risk.
 Join us as we delve into the intricacies of hockey stride biomechanics, blending science with the art of movement on the ice.